Paraphrasing in APA

 For both types of in-text citation, you will need the following source information:

 - page range: pp. #-#

-For a parenthetical citation, write your paraphrase and then add the author and year in parenthesis at the end.
+For an APA parenthetical citation, write your paraphrase and then add the author and year in parenthesis at the end.
 Use a comma between the author and the year inside the parenthesis, and put the period for the end of the sentence outside the parenthesis.